Does Psi Exist? Replicable Evidence for an Anomalous Process of Information Transfer

 Plain English Summary

 One of the most influential papers in psychic research history, carrying a poignant backstory: co-author Charles Honorton died just nine days before it was accepted for publication.
 The paper tackles telepathy using the "ganzfeld" method -- a setup where one person relaxes in a sensory-dampened state while a sender concentrates on a randomly chosen image or clip.
 The receiver picks the target from four options, so chance is 25%.
-Across 28 studies, receivers hit at 35% -- so far above chance it would happen by accident once in 500 billion tries.
+Across 28 studies, receivers hit at 35% -- so far above chance it would happen by accident roughly once in 48 billion tries.
 Honorton's newer automated experiments still landed at 32%, not as flashy but solidly significant.
 One delightful finding: Juilliard performing arts students nailed an astonishing 50% hit rate, hinting creative types might have a special knack.
 Bem argued the effects were strong enough that mainstream psychology needed to pay attention.

-Actual Paper Abstract
+Abstract

 Most academic psychologists do not yet accept the existence of psi, anomalous processes of information or energy transfer (such as telepathy or other forms of extrasensory perception) that are currently unexplained in terms of known physical or biological mechanisms.
 We believe that the replication rates and effect sizes achieved by one particular experimental method, the ganzfeld procedure, are now sufficient to warrant bringing this body of data to the attention of the wider psychological community.
 Competing meta-analyses of the ganzfeld database are reviewed, by R. Hyman (1985), a skeptical critic of psi research, and the other by C. Honorton (1985), a parapsychologist and major contributor to the ganzfeld database.
 Next the results of 11 new ganzfeld studies that comply with guidelines jointly authored by R. Hyman and C. Honorton (1986) are summarized.
 Finally, issues of replication and theoretical explanation are discussed.